 There are many benefits to installing a water filtration system in your home:

-An Aqualite filtration system will remove harmful contaminants and pollutants from your water and inhibit bacteria growth in the filter.
+An Aqualite filtration system will reduce harmful contaminants and pollutants from your water and inhibit bacteria growth in the filter.
 As a result, you will have peace of mind knowing the water your family drinks, bathes in, and cooks with is the purest, safest, and cleanest water possible.

-Since filtration removes chemicals, microorganisms, and other contaminants from your drinking water, the water from your tap will taste better.
+Since filtration reduces chemicals, microorganisms, and other contaminants from your drinking water, the water from your tap will taste better.
 When your water tastes better, you drink more of it, which is good for proper hydration and your health!

 If your water does not taste good and is not refreshing, you may be more likely to buy bottled water.
 When you drink tap water in a reusable bottle, you eliminate plastic waste.
 Of all trash, plastics are the most harmful to the environment and can take 450 years to decompose.